| |

 2) ex Sotheby's 6/95.

 J1908/P2000 with plain edge with only the ex Captain North set piece known.
-Research by Roger Burdette in the Mint Archives has noted that this was the fifth piece struck.
-The reverse die broke at 8:00 which stopped the creation of these pieces for a brief time.
+The reverse die broke at 8:30 - as shown below in Stacks Captain North Sales Brochure - which stopped the creation of these pieces for a brief time.
+Research by Roger Burdette in the Mint Archives has noted that, at the time the reverse die cracked, 3 complete gold, 1 complete lead and at least 3 partially struck pieces in addition to this virtually complete piece had been struck.
 This specific piece is actually a mint error as opposed to being a deliberate pattern.
 The ultra high relief required 7 strikings from the die to bring up the detail.
 The early strikings for each piece were done using a plain edge collar.
 The lettered edge collar was only employed on the very last striking.
-This example never received that last striking probably due to the reverse die breaking.
+This example never received that last striking with the lettered edge collar probably due to the reverse die breaking.
 Electrotypes showing the increased detail after each striking are in the American Numismatic Society and can be seen in later editions of Judd through the 7th edition.

 J1909/P2002 with edge lettered E*PLURIBUS*UNUM*********** which reads with the reverse up.
-About a dozen are believed known including those as follows:
+The dozen listed below are believed to represent different pieces.

 1-3) Smithsonian, one from the Lilly collection.